spawnmarvel/learning-docker/README.md

 ## Manage secrets securely in Docker Compose (Done 2)

-Also have a look in grafana-mysql where it is used.
+Also have a look in grafana-mysql where it is used, secrets is more for swarm mode.
+We use a .env

 https://docs.docker.com/compose/how-tos/use-secrets/